SIGA Technologies Inc. (SIGA)'s Financial Results Comparing With AMAG Pharmaceuticals Inc. (NASDAQ:AMAG) | New Business Observer

 Liquidity

-The current Quick Ratio of SIGA Technologies Inc. is 10 while its Current Ratio is 10.2.
-Meanwhile, AMAG Pharmaceuticals Inc. has a Current Ratio of 2.3 while its Quick Ratio is 2.1.
-SIGA Technologies Inc. is better positioned to pay off its short-term and long-term debts than AMAG Pharmaceuticals Inc.
+The Current Ratio and a Quick Ratio of SIGA Technologies Inc. are 10.2 and 10.
+Competitively, AMAG Pharmaceuticals Inc. has 2.3 and 2.1 for Current and Quick Ratio.
+SIGA Technologies Inc.’s better ability to pay short and long-term obligations than AMAG Pharmaceuticals Inc.

-SIGA Technologies Inc. and AMAG Pharmaceuticals Inc. Recommendations and Ratings are available in the next table.
+The table delivered features the ratings and recommendations for SIGA Technologies Inc. and AMAG Pharmaceuticals Inc.

 |Sell Ratings